 What it's Like Working as Cruise Ship Lounge Singer

 About 11 years ago, I was a struggling singer desperate to find a job doing what I love.
 As a teenager, I knew I would move out of from Boston to pursue a career in performing.
 Would it be New York, Nashville, or LA?
 After strongly considering trying to "make it big" in Nashville, I settled on something safer and more viable.
-I moved to a tourist town in east Tennessee where there were plenty of performing jobs and a much better likelihood of being able to find real work as a performer.
+I moved to an area where there were plenty of performing jobs and a much better likelihood of being able to find real work as a performer.

 After my move and struggling through the first year, I caught a small break and got my first theater job as a singer!
 Even though I wasn't a full-time cast member, I was elated.
 I would simply fill-in for either of the two lead female singers if/when they needed time off and it was a perfect start.